 Immediate Assessment of the Burn Injury

 5th and 26th September

-The purpose of this two-part virtual symposium is to bring together people who are passionate in the care of children (and adults) with congenital hand differences worldwide.
-Our desire is to share learning and facilitate a platform for the discussion of unique challenges faced by countries in resource limited settings.
-The symposium will focus on the management of common conditions and allow an international panel to discuss ways to avoid complications or treat these complications.
-Participants from different resource-limited countries will also discuss and share how they overcome challenges and allow networking and sharing of resources.
+This two-part virtual symposium brought together people who are passionate about the care of children (and adults) with congenital hand differences worldwide.
+This webinar shares learning and facilitates a platform for the discussion of unique challenges faced by countries in resource limited settings.
+It focuses on the management of common conditions and allow an international panel to discuss ways to avoid complications or treat these complications.
+Participants from different resource-limited countries also discuss and share how they overcome challenges and allow networking and sharing of resources.

 18th July and 8th August